 Doctors & Hospitals: Building a Team

-On this page we are going to discuss the team you need to build because YOU are in control of this process.
-Nobody touches you without your authority and you do not at all have to helplessly follow a treatment plan that you aren’t comfortable with.
+Let’s discuss the team you need to build because YOU are in control of this process.
+Nobody touches you without your authority and you do not have to helplessly follow a treatment plan that you aren’t comfortable with.
 You get to choose at every step in this process, our mission is to arm you with the knowledge to choose well and choose the people who have the best chance of returning you to health.

 Let’s Start With Doctors